-- (a) The Harris County Community Development Director shall have the authority to approve subdivision of property on an easement as provided for in this Article and applicable provisions of Article 5, where the creation of an easement is for the purpose of property division among family members (i.e. for property distribution to heirs through estate settlement).
-This section is intended to provide flexibility in preventing the creation of land locked properties situations where property is distributed among family members and not with the intention to provide an exemption to the requirement that all property front on public roads and not with the intention to provide an exemption to facilitate commercial subdivision development on private easement roads. - (b) In the event that the request for subdivision among family members is disapproved by the Community Development Director, the decision denying such may be appealed to the Planning Commission within 30 days of the denial.
+- (a) The Planning Commission shall have the authority to approve subdivision of property on an easement as provided for in this Article and applicable provisions of Article 5, where the creation of an easement is for the purpose of property division among family members (i.e. for property distribution to heirs through estate settlement).
+This section is intended to provide flexibility in preventing the creation of land locked properties situations where property is distributed among family members and not with the intention to provide an exemption to the requirement that all property front on public roads and not with the intention to provide an exemption to facilitate commercial subdivision development on private easement roads. - (b) In the event that the request for subdivision among family members is disapproved by the Planning Commission, the decision denying such may be appealed to the Board of Commissioners within 30 days of the denial.